cjmcdonald42/mxMoodle/blocks/mxschool_manage_tutoring/README.md

 ## Package Description
 This block provides an interface for the Peer Tutoring Administrator to access the tutoring report defined in the local_peertutoring plugin.
+This block was deprecated in v3.4 and will be deleted.

 ## Dependencies
 This plugin has the following dependencies: